feenix100/block_burner/README.md

 # 🔥 Block Burner

-**Block Burner** is a competitive falling-blocks game inspired by the now-defunct **Yahoo Towers**.
+**Block Burner** is a competitive falling-blocks game inspired by the game **Yahoo Towers**.
 This is a **beta version** with ongoing development and future plans to expand it into a 2–8 player head-to-head game.
 I am going to rewrite this game using Rust.
 When I started this project, I thought I could use Java anywhere, even in the browser.
 I think it would be less complicated in the long run to use Rust from the ground up.

 ## 🎮 Game Overview